All Episodes

 There have been some very, very good White House spokespeople.

-There have been some very, very good writers, and Tony certainly was that in Detroit and at the Washington Times, and I mean he just everything he did, he did well.
+There have been some very, very good writers, and Tony certainly was that in Detroit and at the Washington Times.

-But there are a lot of people who did the things that Tony did well, you can find quite frankly, a lot of other people who do those things well.
+But there are a lot of people who did the things that Tony did well, you can find, quite frankly, a lot of other people who do those things well.

 Not this, not this.

-Tony Snow was a talk show host, and a damn good one.
+Tony Snow was a talk show host and a damn good one.

-And um history is littered with failed attempts at talk radio by people who some executive thought would be good at this because they're interesting for some other reason.
+And history is littered with failed attempts at talk radio by people who some executive thought would be good at this because they're interesting for some other reason.

-You know, whoopee Goldberg, Mario Cuomo, right.
+You know, Whoopi Goldberg, Mario Cuomo, right?

-Uh, and even some people who I politically admire have tried this, and I love them, and I'd sit around over a coffee with them for an hour and a half, but that doesn't mean that I need to be listening to them for three hours on the radio.
+And even some people who I politically admire have tried this, and I love them, and I'd sit around over a coffee with them for an hour and a half.

 It just doesn't work most of the time.

-You have to have a certain very special skill to do this.
+You have to have a certain, very special skill to do this.

 I'm not sitting here telling you that I'm the greatest shakes in the world because I've got it.

-I'd like to think I do, been at it for a quarter century, but it took a while to get good.
+I like to think I do, been at it for a quarter century, but it took a while to get good.

-I mentioned WOKV and Jacksonville.
+I mentioned WOKV in Jacksonville.

-They were so desperate in 1982, they gave a 24-year-old news director a show.
+These bless their hearts were so desperate in 1982, they gave a 24-year-old news director a show.

 And I'm guessing it probably wasn't very good for a while.

-And then it got better, and that's lovely, and so I'm here, and we're together on a Friday, and I'm filling in for Limbaugh and all is right with the world.
+And so I'm here, and we're together on a Friday, and I'm filling in for Limbaugh, and all is right with the world.

 But the reason I bring this up is that Tony Snow did this, and it was very special that he did this.